Insurance Claims in Fargo, ND

 Specific geographic regions impact the design of insurance policies.
 For example, Florida property insurance policies have more provisions for hurricanes versus earthquakes.

 According to The Flat, the chance of earthquake and tornado damage in North Dakota is lower than the national average.
 However, the state does suffer through floods, winter storms, wildfires, extreme heat, drought, and landslides.
-In fact, the state experienced almost a billion dollars in homeowner insurance claims between 2015 and 2019.
-Keep in mind, North Dakota’s Insurance Department states that homeowner policies specifically exclude flood damage.
+The state experienced almost a billion dollars in homeowner insurance claims between 2015 and 2019.
+Keep in mind, that North Dakota’s Insurance Department states that homeowner policies specifically exclude flood damage.
 Consequently, the National Flood Insurance Program is the only source to get flood insurance for a Fargo residential property.

 How to File a Property Insurance Claim in Fargo, North Dakota